polarityio/splunk/README.md

 ## Required: Enabling Token Authentication

-The Polarity-Splunk integration requires that Token Authentication be enabled on your Splunk Enterprise instance.
+The Polarity-Splunk integration works best with Token Authentication enabled on your Splunk Enterprise instance.
 By default, token authentication is turned off for new installations of Splunk Enterprise.
 For directions on how to enable Token Authentication please see the following Splunk help page.

 > https://docs.splunk.com/Documentation/Splunk/9.0.1/Security/EnableTokenAuth